dzylikecode/VSCodeExt-docsify-Preview/README.md

     ![](assets/feature/go-here.gif)

-If you are interested in my docsify template, welcome to visit my [docsify-template](https://dzylikecode.github.io/#/blog/docsify/?id=template), which supports mindmap, math formula, mermaid, jsRunkit and so on.
+If you are interested in my Docsify template, welcome to visit my [Docsify-template](https://dzylikecode.github.io/#/blog/docsify/?id=template), which supports mindmap, math formula, mermaid, jsRunkit, and so on.

-If you want to paste images in markdown, welcome to use my another plugin:[md-paste-enhanced](https://marketplace.visualstudio.com/items?itemName=dzylikecode.md-paste-enhanced).
+If you want to paste images in markdown, welcome to use my other plugin:[md-paste-enhanced](https://marketplace.visualstudio.com/items?itemName=dzylikecode.md-paste-enhanced).

 > If you like this plugin, please give me a star.
 Thanks!

 ## Extension Settings

+- `docsifyPreview.port`

-- `docsifyPreview.port`: set the port of the server
+  Set the port of the server

-  - Default value is `10812`
+  - the default value is `10812`

-- `docsifyPreview.indexFile`: Set Custom index file of Live Server.
+- `docsifyPreview.indexFile`

+  Set the path of your custom `index.html`

-  To change index file, use '/' and relative path from workspace.
+  To change the path, use `/` refer to the relative path from the workspace.

   - Example: `/index.html`

-  - Default value is `/docs/index.html`
+  - the default value is `/docs/index.html`

 ## Known Issues

 I have fixed all the issues I met.
-If you find any issues, please report it to [issue](https://github.com/dzylikecode/VSCodeExt-docsify-Preview/issues)
+If you find any issues, please report them to [issue](https://github.com/dzylikecode/VSCodeExt-docsify-Preview/issues)

 The scroll will be in the wrong position when you save the markdown file if the current markdown file can't be found in the sidebar.
 I find the reason is that Docsify won't execute the function `hook.ready` if the Markdown file is not in the sidebar.
 So you'd better add the markdown file to the sidebar first before writing the Markdown file with joy.